apache/freemarker-generator/freemarker-generator-cli/src/site/markdown/cli/concepts/data-sources.md

 ### Selecting A DataSource

-After loading one or more `DataSource` they are accessible as `dataSource` map in the FreeMarker model
+After loading one or more `DataSource` they are accessible as `dataSources` map in the FreeMarker model

 * `dataSources[0]` or `dataSources?first` selects the first data source
 * `dataSources["user.csv"]` selects the data source with the name "user.csv"